nisanthchunduru/st3-github-color-schemes/README.md

 ## Tweaking the color schemes

-If you wish to tweak the theme to your taste, use the excellent [TM Theme Editor](http://tmtheme-editor.herokuapp.com/).
+If'd you like to tweak the time to your taste, use the excellent [TM Theme Editor](http://tmtheme-editor.herokuapp.com/).

 ## Todos